-The City of Hanford will continue to support the efforts of the Kings Community Action Organization (KCAO), Salvation Army, and Kings-Tulare County Continuum of Care Inc. and others in their efforts to serve the homeless and in homeless prevention.
-The city is an active member of the Continuum of Care and has diligently working to accomplish several goals one being the completion of the 10 year Plan to End Homelessness.
+The City of Hanford will continue to support the efforts of the Kings Community Action Organization (KCAO), Salvation Army, and Kings/Tulare County Continuum of Care Inc. and others in their efforts to serve the homeless and in homeless prevention.
+The City is an active member of the Continuum of Care and has diligently working to accomplish several goals one being the completion of the 10 year Plan to End Homelessness.
 The City is allocating \$5,000 in this Action Plan to the Kings/Tulare County Continuum of Care.
 These funds will be used to implement the 10-year Plan to End Homelessness, for grant writing services and to assist organizations in homeless housing and service programs.
 The Continuum of Care developed a comprehensive Five Year Homeless Continuum of Care Plan that details objectives, strategies and action steps for reducing homelessness.
-To date, the draft version of the 10-year Plan to End Homelessness, "Connecting the dots" is under the 30 day public comment period.
+The 10-year Plan to End Homelessness, "Connecting the dots" was adopted in July 2011 by the Hanford City Council.
+The implementation is now being undertaken.